dmytyk/Arduino-Fireworks-Controller/README.md

 ```

 ## Future Enhancements
- - Add a Connection status LED
+ - Add a Connection strength status LED/Display to ensure we are with in range of our WiFi
- - Bring All LEDS to the outside cover
+ - Bring the internal LEDS to the outside cover se we can see the lights for monitoring, they will look cool
- - Add a voltage divider circuit with code monitor along with a Low Voltage LED (today I use a volt meter between ST6 pin 1 and GND)
+ - Add a voltage divider circuit and code to monitor the battery voltage, so we know when the battery is low and needs charging
+ - Add a Low Voltage LED to go along with the voltage monitor

 ## Next Up
 This was my first published product.
 I built this last year, since then I have learned a lot, A WHOLE LOT.
 I'm currently working on: